toddcircle/Bluefin-OS-Desktop-setup-script/README.md

 ## 🔧 Features

 - **Dual-sided window control buttons**
-  I sometimes get confused moving the mouse to close the window only to find the contorls are on the other side.
+  (Mac + Window$ style) I sometimes get confused moving the mouse to close the window only to find the contorls are on the other side.
   Problem solved.

 - **Right-click on titlebar or window borders**